 H.R.H Princess Owana Kaʻōhelelani

-Her Royal Highness Princess Owana Kaʻōhelelaniʻs grandfather was the only son of HRH Princess Theresa Owana Kaʻōhelelani Laʻanui, the absolute primogeniture successor of HRH Princess Elizabeth Kekaʻaniau Laʻanui of the Kamehameha Dynasty.
+Her Royal Highness Princess Owana Kaʻōhelelaniʻs grandfather was the only son of HRH Princess Theresa Owana Kaʻōhelelani Laʻanui, the absolute primogeniture heir of HRH Princess Elizabeth Kekaʻaniau Laʻanui of the Kamehameha Dynasty.

-International Law based on Natural Law provides that the most lawful claim to the throne or head of the royal house can continue their royal prerogatives.
+International Law based on Natural Law provides that the most lawful claim to the throne or the Head of the Royal House can continue their royal prerogatives.
 "Jura regalia", her dynastic rights as "de jure", the legitimate right of the sovereign, possessing "fons honorum", giving her the right to maintain royal titles and the right to appoint royal titles and honors, even under a deposed kingdom.

 The hereditary continuation of the dynastic rights of the head of the royal house to the absolute primogeniture of the royal house is a "generation to generation" life long protest against the occupying government, thus preserving sovereignty.

-Born under the monarchy was her son, the primogeniture heir, Prince Robert Keoua Kalanikupuapaʻikalaninui Wilcox, having his first daughter, Princess Helena Kalokuokamaile, who was hanai and raised by the Princess Theresa Owana Kaʻohelelani Laʻanui and became head of the royal house as the absolute primogeniture heir after her death in 1944.
-Her daughter, Princess Owana Kaʻōhelelani Salazar succeeded her and became the head of the royal house in 1988, continuing the responsibilities of the royal prerogatives and the fons honorum.
+Born under the monarchy was her son, the primogeniture heir, Prince Robert Keoua Kalanikupuapaʻikalaninui Wilcox, having his first born child, a daughter, Princess Helena Kalokuokamaile, who was hanai and raised by the Princess Theresa Owana Kaʻohelelani Laʻanui and became Head of the Royal House as the absolute primogeniture heir after her death in 1944.
+Her daughter, Princess Owana Kaʻōhelelani Salazar succeeded her and became the Head of the Royal House in 1988, continuing the responsibilities of the royal prerogatives and the fons honorum.
 Giving the right to maintain royal titles and the right to appoint royal titles and honors, even under a deposed kingdom.

 Her son, HRH Prince Noa Kalokuokamaile III will succeed her.